Decomposing scRNA-seq data using NMF - a demo

 geneNMF.metaprograms <- getMetaPrograms(geneNMF.programs,

-We can also inspect useful statistics, such as the “sample coverage” (in what fraction of samples the MP was detected); or the silhoette coefficient (how similar are individual programs in a MP relative to programs in other MPs - the higher the better).
+We can also inspect useful statistics, such as the “sample coverage” (in what fraction of samples the MP was detected); or the silhouette coefficient (how similar are individual programs in a MP relative to programs in other MPs - the higher the better).

 geneNMF.metaprograms$metaprograms.metrics